CoreMedia/feedback-hub-adapter-tutorial/example_adapter.md

 calculate a percentage value how far the writing is progressed.

+Note that in this implementation, the source property that is used to extract the markup is not hard coded as in the `FeedbackProvider` example, but can be set via settings parameter `sourceProperties`.

 ## 4. Configuration

 We finally have to create a new `CMSettings` document